-Simple … first, set up your WordPress site as explained in Part Two.
-Then, get everything configured as explained in Part 3.
-Once all of this is in place, you can then automate various processes using plugins like the ones discussed below.
+Simple … first, set up your site as described in Part Two.
+Then, configure everything as explained in Part 3.
+Once all of this is in place, you can then connect all of the dots with plugins like the ones listed in the following section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some examples of traffic-generation plugins that can help to:
+Let’s take a quick look at a few traffic-generating WordPress plugins that can:

-- Distribute content automatically to social media sites and social bookmarking sites
+- Post content to social sites and social bookmarking websites

-- Syndicate content automatically via RSS to other websites
+- Distribute content automatically to other sites via RSS feeds

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.